Lydiajoy97/Youth-Club/README.md

 # Contents
-Chat GBT was used to right the contents on the home page.
+Chat GBT was used to right the contents on the about page.

 The hero image is my own image taken at a previous workplace.